carlotm/carlotm-website/content/life-kanban.md

 - CV contents review
 - A song in Protracker
-- Trashware inventory
 - A bitmap font in FF
 - A song in Ardour
 - A GTK3 theme
-- Toy projects review and cleanup
 - SOMA
 - A non-web gui kanban

+### Doing

 - Explore vim lsp

-### Doing

-- Half Life 2
-- Blender project for THE DESK
+- Toy projects review and cleanup

 ### Done